Joined the team: 2014

 Special interests: Wellness programs and Wednesday lunches

 NewLink constantly challenges me to think outside the box.
-Words of wisdom I received from Dr Link: ‘We need people that can be one step ahead of the needs of our team.’
+Words of wisdom I received from Dr Link: ‘We need people who can be one step ahead of the needs of our team.’
 Those have been words that [I’ve] come to live by.

 Pancreatic cancer: Long overdue for a new treatment approach

 Despite advances in treatments for other cancers, mortality rates in pancreatic cancer have remained unchanged for more than 30 years.
 For all stages combined, 5-year relative survival is just 7%.1